gofynd/fdk-client-golang/documentation/APPLICATION.md

 #### getAbuseReports
-Get list of abuse data
+Get a list of abuse data

 ```golang